Fair-Forward/datasets/docs/public/projects/ui_11/docs/description.md

-DUMMY (to be refined with partners)

- Supporting the set-up of a federated NLP ecosystem of NLP companies across Africa
+Supporting the Masakhane network to develop an NLP data catalogue, handbook, datasheets, and governance models for management of catalogue, see https://www.masakhane.io/